 Districtwide Trainings on Medicaid Renewal: The District wants to build the capacity for community partners and beneficiaries to renew Medicaid coverage.
 To train frontline staff and stakeholders, the District hosts monthly District-wide trainings on Medicaid Renewal.
 Trainings are held monthly and recordings are listed below.

 Additional Outreach: DHCF wants to get the word out to the communities that you serve!
 We plan to run advertising campaigns through a public awareness campaign.
 DHCF staff and contractors are also available to participate in community meetings or events where we can connect with beneficiaries and stakeholders who will be affected by Medicaid Renewal!
 If you have a meeting you want to invite District staff to attend to help raise awareness, please email [email protected].

 Contact: Please email [email protected] for more information, join the regular meetings or trainings, or more!

 Other Information on Medicaid and Alliance/Immigrant Children’s Program Renewals

-End of the Public Health Emergency: The end of the federal Public Health Emergency on May 11, 2023 will change a variety of flexibilities previously available to DHCF health programs.
+End of the Public Health Emergency: The end of the federal Public Health Emergency on May 11, 2023 changed a variety of flexibilities previously available to DHCF health programs.
 These flexibilities affect provider payments, level of care assessments for beneficiaries, and more.
 For more information, please see Part II of the Unwinding Plan.

 Alliance and Immigrant Children’s Program: Redeterminations of eligibility in the Alliance and ICP started in July 2022 with the end of the District’s local public health emergency.
 For more information on that process, please see the agency’s website with a FAQ and related information.